SvenHerbers/Analysis-Program-Extension-for-XIAM/README.md

 Intended use: The use of APEX is to find very first inital assignments for a rotational spectrum.
 If you have an experimental spectrum and a computational prediction to compare it with, you can plot them together using APEX.
 It is then possible to move patterns of lines by continously varying rotational constants or internal rotation barriers, which will help Identify matching groups of transitions.
 If a good matching as achived, APEX can be closed and the new parameters can be used as a refined intial guess to carry out the fitting procedure.

+How does it work: APEX performs repeated XIAM calls, stepping selected parameters and monitoring how line positions change as a function of these variations.
+From these changes, a second-order Taylor expansion is constructed and used as an analytical expression to predict line positions as the parameters move.
+While not exact, this approach is computationally efficient and enables instant visual feedback for the user.

 This README provides the required information to run APEX, along with a short tutorial based on two example datasets.

 ## Required Files